Disney Store: Locations

-Disney Stores are located in malls and commercial areas in the United States, Canada, the United Kingdom, Ireland, France, Spain, Italy, Portugal, Australia and Japan.
+Disney Stores are located in malls and commercial areas in the United States, Canada, the United Kingdom, Ireland, France, Spain, Italy, Portugal, Australia, Japan, and the Philippines.
 A small number of stores were opened in Hong Kong however, the Australian stores were closed in 2003, and the only Disney Store in Hong Kong at this time is located in the Hong Kong International Airport, which was renamed The Magic of Hong Kong Disneyland and managed by Hong Kong International Theme Parks.
-Disney also operated approximately 15 smaller-scale locations in airports throughout the United States, which were all shuttered in the early 2000s.
+Disney also operated approximately 15 smaller-scale locations in airports throughout the United States, which were all shuttered in the early 2000s, with the last being the Ronald Reagan Washington National Airport location in summer 2004.

 Disney Store came back to Germany with a flagship store in Munich in November 2017.

 In the United States, Canada, and Europe, Disney Stores are owned by The Walt Disney Company.
 However, Japanese Disney Stores were owned and operated by The Oriental Land Company, the company that owns and operates the Tokyo Disney Resort, but have now been bought back by The Walt Disney Company.
 From November 21, 2004, until May 1, 2008, Disney Stores in the United States and Canada were owned and operated by Hoop Retail Stores, a wholly owned subsidiary of The Children's Place, LLC.
 Oriental Land operates Disney Stores under a long-term license agreement with The Walt Disney Company, as did The Children's Place.
 In the United Kingdom and Europe, Disney operates approximately 30 locations.
 As of early 2021, Disney maintained about 300 Disney Stores worldwide.

 Features

 In 2010, Disney started rolling out a themed retail business model and redesign led by Steve Jobs for its stores dubbed Imagination Parks.
 At the overhauled stores, shopping is more interactive with a large castle that has a mirror in which Disney princesses appear, and projectors have the leaves in the trees changing to Disney characters.
 The store's perimeter is a lined skyline with local landmarks and added Disney themes for the appearance, and the store is the center of "this big, magical world."
 Inside there is a pixie dust trail leading throughout the store.
 Many revamped stores get localized products and design touches.
 For example, Las Vegas has 35 items including showgirl Minnie and Elvis costumed Stitch.

 Also, a daily opening ceremony takes place with music.
-A Cast Member selects a child to unlock the store by placing a giant key into giant padlock.
+A Cast Member selects a child to unlock the store by placing a giant key into a giant padlock.
 This triggers Tinker Bell flying about inside as the darkened store's interior gradually increases its lighting as projected pseudo fireworks are set off.